puppetlabs/puppet-docs/source/puppet/5.5/types/schedule.md

 because they will be outside the scheduled range.

-Puppet automatically creates a schedule for each of the valid periods with the same name as that period (e.g., hourly and daily).
+Puppet automatically creates a schedule for each of the valid periods with the same name as that period (such as hourly and daily).
 Additionally, a schedule named `puppet` is created and used as the default, with the following attributes: